noobdigital87/dg_sprint_core/HowToUse.md

     end
 end)

+--[[
+    3. Checks if the player is sprinting and not moving.
+When both are true the draining is enabled and you caN add your logic
+]]
 -- Sprinting automatically enables draining (e.g., stamina/hunger reduction)
 -- Drain prevention is built-in when the player is not moving